elhuhdron/pylibczi/README.md

 ## Installation

 The preferred installation method is with `pip install`.
 This will intall the pylibczi python module and extension binaries ([hosted on PyPI](https://pypi.org/project/pylibczi/)):
 ```
 pip install pylibczi
 ```

 ## Usage

 For example usage, see [`sample.py`](sample.py).
-Replace `test.czi` with your own CZI file containing scenes.
+In the first example, replace `test.czi` with your own CZI file containing scenes.
+In the second example, replace `test2.czi` with your own CZI file containing grayscale or BGR48 image data.
+The latter is a more generic reader for reading and assembling all subblocks.

 ## Documentation